GOP rebuffs Trump on $2K aid, defense as Congress wraps up

 Congress is ending a dizzying session, a two-year political firestorm that started with the longest federal government shutdown in U.S. history, was riven by impeachment and a pandemic, and now closes with the GOP's rare rebuke of the president.

-Democrats vowed to swiftly revive the $2,000 checks after the new Congress is sworn in Sunday.
+Democrats vowed to swiftly revive the plan for $2,000 checks after the new Congress is sworn in Sunday.

 “President-elect Joe Biden has made clear that the pandemic relief bill that Congress passed is simply a down payment on the work that needs to continue,” said Rep. Hakeem Jeffries, D-N.Y., the chair of the House Democratic caucus.
 “We’re going to continue to fight for a $2,000 direct payment check.”